I need a new pedalboard; which one will suit my needs?

-3. Where do I usually play?
-Home, recording studio or touring?
+3. Where will I play?

 There is an important connection between capacity and transportation comfort; the smaller the pedalboard is, the fewer pedals but easier mobility you will get; whereas the larger the board gets, more number of pedals you will fit, which will be proportional to the strength needed to carry the pedalboard around.
 Some exercise is always welcome however!